fivetran/dbt_salesforce_formula_utils/README.md

     version: [">=0.5.0", "<0.6.0"]
 ```
 > **Note**: In order to use the macros included in this package you will need to have a properly configured source package with a source named `salesforce`.
 To see an example of a properly configured Salesforce source yml you can reference [integration_tests](integration_tests/models/src_fivetran_formula.yml).
 You are also welcome to copy/paste this source configuration into your dbt root project and modify for your Salesforce use case.

+## Package Maintenance
+The Fivetran team maintaining this package **only** maintains the latest version of the package.
+We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/salesforce_formula_utils/latest/) of the package and refer to the [CHANGELOG](/CHANGELOG.md) and release notes for more information on changes across versions.
 ## Model Creation
 The salesforce_formula_utils macro may be used in one of two ways.
 You may either use the macro to create a table with **all** relevant formula fields applied, or you may use the macro to include **only** specified formula fields.
 Refer to the two options below for more details.
 ### Option 1: Generate all relevant formula fields